othercat/CJKFontScript/README.md

 - Automatic De-Fib scripts have been introduced since this update, and will be updated if new factorial scripts are shipped with further Yosemite updates.
-- The previous version of those installer scripts use their current directory as working directory, this may cause serious failure of downloading PlistRegEx and Source Han Sans correctly.
-We Fixed this issue by building a specific temporary working directory, and this directory will be removed if these new installer scripts finished their job.
+- The previous version of those installer scripts use their current directories as working directory, this may cause serious failure of downloading PlistRegEx and Source Han Sans correctly.
+We Fixed this issue by building a specific temporary working directory, and this directory will be removed if these new installer scripts get their job finished.
 - Both Installer Scripts and `restore.sh` could now backup (move) and restore ttf STHeiti fonts (from `/Library/Fonts`) correctly.
 - Comments are written neatly among Installer Scripts and `restore.sh`.
 - In order to let the `restore.sh` always reads the most-recent backups, We have updated backup methods: If most-recent backups detected while running Installer Scripts, the existed most-recent backups will be renamed by adding suffix with the current time stamp.